 The Global Institute for Water Security, based at the University of Saskatchewan, will host the Secretariat of the Water Future-Canada Node.
 This is an exciting development as the node will be the first one based in North America, offering the opportunity to expand on water research at a higher capacity, and lead the way in further expanding the newly formed network.
 Members of the newest node of Water Future met earlier at the Global Institute for Water Security (GIWS) during May 2016 in Saskatoon, Saskatchewan to design the activities of Water Future, and explore the needs, benefits and options for developing a western Canada node.
 In attendance were representatives from Future Earth, the University of Manitoba, the International Institute for Sustainable development (IISD), the Water Security Agency, and the City University of New York (CUNY), amongst others.

-Recently, the University of Saskatchewan has been awarded $77.8 million from the Canada First Research Excellence Fund (CFREF) to lead the “Global Water Futures: Solutions to Water Threats in an Era of Global Change” initiative—the largest university-led water research program ever funded worldwide.
+The University of Saskatchewan was awarded $77.8 million from the Canada First Research Excellence Fund (CFREF) to lead the “Global Water Futures: Solutions to Water Threats in an Era of Global Change” initiative—the largest university-led water research program ever funded worldwide.
 The aim of Global Water Futures is to transform the way communities, governments and industries in Canada and other cold regions of the world prepare for and manage these increasing water-related threats.

 - Climate risk and adaptation: assessing vulnerability and managing risk;